 The Student Awards Committee explores opportunities and supports applications for student awards.
 The Committee chooses the award winner for the Saul Winegrad Award for Best Dissertation.
-In addition, along with students in the program, the Committee nominates an outstanding faculty member for the Jane M. Glick Graduate Student Teaching Award.
+In addition, along with students in the program, the Committee nominates an outstanding faculty member for the Jane M. Glick Graduate Student TeachingAward.
+Additionally, there are three awards exclusive to the GGEB: the Tom Tenhave Student Leadership Award, the Graduate Student Teaching Award, and the Faculty Teaching Award.
+These are awarded at the end of every academic year.